nauam/Courses/docs/api/rundeck-api.md

 **Version 39**:

 * Removed support for previously deprecated API v10 and below.
 The minimum API version is now v11.
-* XML Responses no longer support the request header of `X-QW Control-API-XML-Response-Wrapper: true`.
+* XML Responses no longer support the request header of `X-Rundeck-API-XML-Response-Wrapper: true`.
 A `<result>` element will now only be returned in some endpoints where explicitly documented.
 * When returning an error response, JSON will be sent by default if no `Accept:` header is specified, instead of XML.
 * Removed Endpoints:
     - `/api/1/executions/running` replacement: [`/api/14/project/[PROJECT*]/executions/running`][/api/V/project/\[PROJECT\]/executions/running]